-July LP Release

-LOS ANGELES - Capitol Rec-
+July LP Release Set by Capitol LOS ANGELES - Capitol Rec-

-ords will release six albums in

-July, announced Don Zimmer-
+ords will release six albums in July, announced Don Zimmerman, CRI senior VP, marketing.

-"Rhinestone Cowboy" by Glen

-Campbell headlines the release,

-along with two albums from the

-label's soul division: "In The City" by Tavares and "Inseparadebut albums: "Ruby Starr &
+"Rhinestone Cowboy" by Glen Campbell headlines the release, along with two albums from the label's soul division: "In The City" by Tavares and "Inseparable" by Natalie Cole.

-The July release features three

-Grey Ghost" by the group of the same name, "Funkist" by Bobby appear on the Harvest label.

-Harrison and "Futurama" by England's Be-Bop Deluxe, who
+The July release features three debut albums: "Ruby Starr & Grey Ghost" by the group of the same name, "Funkist" by Bobby Harrison and "Futurama" by England's Be-Bop Deluxe, who appear on the Harvest label.